algolia/kubernetes-hands-on/17-volumes/README.md

 There is a bunch of parameters we haven't seen yet:

 * `strategy`: the strategy of updates of the pods
   * `type`: `Recreate`.
-This instructs k8s to not use rolling updates.
+This instructs Kubernetes to not use rolling updates.
 Rolling updates will not work, as you cannot have more than one Pod running at a time.
 * `env`: the list of environment variables to pass to the container
   * `name`: the name of the env variable
   * `value`: the value of the env variable